helenkapatsa/Web-Scarping-with-Python-Course/README.md

-# Source Code for Web Scarping with Python Course
+# Source Code for Web Scraping with Python Course

-These are the companion files for working on the excercises in the [Web Scraping with Python](https://www.youtube.com/playlist?list=PLmcBskOCOOFUmbUv0CIMuATDVKVrOhBMV) tutorial on our Youtube Channel.
+These are the companion files for working on the exercises in the [Web Scraping with Python](https://www.youtube.com/playlist?list=PLmcBskOCOOFUmbUv0CIMuATDVKVrOhBMV) tutorial on our Youtube Channel.

 ## Content